Contests, giveaways, and sweepstakes — they’re incredible fun for creating awareness and generating leads for your brand.

 Or you can opt to direct people to a page on your website.

 Now, visit your promotion’s landing page.
 Voilà: a link to your official rules has been added.
 A link to your official rules will also be included with the Rules Checkbox field if you add one to your form.

 Whew!
 I know — we covered A LOT of information here, so let’s do a quick recap.

 - Research tips.
 Consult with the websites of different agencies and states to understand the laws that govern sweepstakes and contests.
 Also, consult with marketing organizations like ANA and the American Marketing Association, sites like marketingprofs.com, and legal resources such as LegalZoom and Rocket Lawyer to educate yourself on sweepstakes and contests.

 - The Do’s and Don’ts for these types of promotions, including one of the most important: never create an illegal lottery.

-- Our starter template/structure for sweepstakes and contest rules.
+- Our starter template/structure for giveaway and contest rules.
 The most important takeaway here?
 These rules are a framework to help you think about what you need.
 Work with a lawyer to create your Official Rules.